beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 A new group is created, whose membership is populated from the LDAP directory configured in your Beaker installation.
-An admin can refresh all currently defined LDAP groups from LDAP by running ``beaker-ldap-refresh`` on the main Beaker server.
-Beaker will ship with a cron job that runs ``beaker-ldap-refresh`` once per day, but the administrators of a particular installation may choose to refresh the group membership more frequently.
+An admin can refresh all currently defined LDAP groups from LDAP by running ``beaker-refresh-ldap`` on the main Beaker server.
+Beaker will ship with a cron job that runs ``beaker-refresh-ldap`` once per day, but the administrators of a particular installation may choose to refresh the group membership more frequently.